TimoFreiberg/lambada/README.md

 ## Usage

-You can define a Lambda handler using the `def-lambda-fn` macro provided by `lambada.core`:
+Define a Lambda handler using the `def-lambda-fn` macro provided by `lambada.core`:

 ```clojure
 (ns example.lambda